20+ step Shopify SEO checklist: roadmap to your store's high rankings

 Broken links, or 404 errors, can significantly affect your SEO efforts because search engines can’t crawl them.
 Plus, if visitors detect broken pages, they’re highly likely to leave instantly.

 The easiest way to fix broken links is using TinyIMG.
-It can send you broken link reports as well as let you set automatic redirection.
+You can use it to quickly create redirects, set automatic redirection, or even get broken link reports.

 Alternatively, you can fix broken links manually.
 First, you’ll need to find broken links using Google Analytics 4 or Google Search Console.
 Then, you can create redirects on Shopify by clicking the View URL redirects button in the URL redirects section.

-To learn all about 404 errors, read our article on how to fix broken Shopify links.
+To learn all about 404 errors, read our tutorial on how to fix broken Shopify links.

 Structured data, or schema markup, is a code that helps search engines understand your page content better.
-Once you implement it, you can get rich snippets in search engines.
-These are usual snippets but with additional data.
+Setting it up helps get rich snippets in search engines.
+These are usual snippets but with additional data about your page or product, such as reviews, price, or ratings.

 Duplicate content is similar text that appears on two different pages on your website.
 The reason it can negatively affect your SEO is that it becomes unclear for search engines which page they should rank.